Jens-Olaf-Mueller/WebComponent-ComboBox-V1.2/README.md

 ## Screenshots

 <image src="/img/Screenshot1.jpg">
-  Input of a not existing item displays the PLUS-sign on the right side, if the extendable attribute is set.
-Indicating that the new item can be added.
+  Input of a not existing item displays the PLUS-sign on the right side, if the extendable attribute is set and indicates that the new item can be added by pressing the ```ENTER``` key.
 <image src="/img/Screenshot2.jpg">

   The sort attribute displays the list sorted.